 Podcasts are simply a collection of audio files that a group or individual records and makes available online, usually for free.
 You can download these files individually to play back on your computer, smartphone, or mp3 player any time, or you can subscribe to a podcast with an app such as iTunes or Google Play to automatically download new episodes.
-Nowadays you see many young people plugged into their headphones; they could be listening to music but they could also be listening to a podcast.
+Nowadays you see many young people plugged into their headphones; they may be listening to music but they might also be listening to a podcast.

 - Christianity: 23,200